YasasDEK/YasasDEK/README.md

 ### Hi there!
 I'm Yasas Ekanayaka 👋

+A self-driven individual, constantly looking to push himself out of his comfort zone to develop himself.
+A quick, independent learner, willing to try new things and accept challenges.
+Focus areas include Programming, web development and mobile development.
+Firmly believes that there are no good or bad experiences, but only experience

 <!--
 **YasasDEK/YasasDEK** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.